chrsp/AlertCenter/README.md

 ---

-If you have any questions, encounter issues, or would like to make suggestions, please don't hesitate to [send me an email](mailto:chrspx@gmail.com) or [leave a message](https://twitter.com/ch0Rx).
+If you have any questions, encounter issues, or would like to make suggestions, please don't hesitate to [send me an email](mailto:chrspx@gmail.com) or [leave me a message](https://twitter.com/ch0Rx).

 I hope you find AnimatedAlert a valuable addition to your iOS development toolkit.
 Happy coding! 😉